 As we look to slowly reopen the United States to travel, tour operators and inbound operators are contemplating traveler comfort levels and what safety measures will be required to make them feel safe to resume travel.
 Most travel experts feel that domestic travel will return first and that rural and open spaces will be the draw for most travelers.
 We are seeing some trends develop as some motorcoach tour operators are looking at packaging for friends & family tours where everyone knows each other.
 Others are looking at small coaches or Sprinter vans to provide social distancing measures and affordability.
-With that in mind, Western Montana’s Glacier Country has broken our rural corridors down into nine easy drives offering a scenic off-the-beaten-path opportunity to give visitors exactly what they want.
+With that in mind and all travel restrictions lifted for out-of-state visitors, Western Montana’s Glacier Country has broken our rural corridors down into nine easy drives offering a scenic off-the-beaten-path opportunity to give visitors exactly what they want.
 Let’s focus on these three beautiful scenic drives that include the Bitterroot, Seeley-Swan and Tour 200 rural corridors, so when the time is right, you are ready to travel to Western Montana.

-*We are currently under travel restrictions requiring travelers from outside of Montana to self-quarantine for 14 days.
-However, when travel restrictions are lifted and travel resumes, consider these three rural corridors offered as a hub-and-spoke from Missoula, Montana.
+These three rural corridors offer a nice 3 to 4 day hub-and-spoke itinerary from Missoula, Montana.
 Lodging options are also offered along all of these corridors and can be found at GlacierMt.com.

 Travel this gorgeous valley on Highway 93 with the Sapphire Mountains to the east and the rugged Bitterroot Range to the west.
 This scenic valley offers Old West charm along the banks of the winding and world-class Bitterroot River, which boasts numerous fishing access sites and more than 100 miles of blue-ribbon trout water.
 For the soft adventurer, you’ll find plenty of canyons to hike and trails to bike here—in fact, you can bike this corridor on the 50-mile paved Bitterroot Trail from Missoula all the way to Hamilton.